nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Figure 1.
 State diagram for registration requests

-Pending – a registration request has been submitted from a security server.
+Pending – a registration request has been submitted from a Security Server.
 From this state, the request can move to the following states.
 - “Approved”, if the registration request is approved in the Central Server (see 7.4, 7.5 and 8.3).
 The association between the objects of the registration request has been created.
 - “Rejected”, if the registration request is declined in the Central Server (see 7.4, 7.5 and 8.3).
 - “Revoked”.
-  - Registration request received from a security server are automatically revoked by deletion requests sent from the security server for the same object that was submitted for registration with the registration request.
+  - Registration request received from a Security Server are automatically revoked by deletion requests sent from the Security Server for the same object that was submitted for registration with the registration request.

-If automatic approval of authentication certificate registration requests, security server client registration requests and/or security server owner change requests is enabled, the request is approved automatically.
+If automatic approval of authentication certificate registration requests, Security Server client registration requests and/or Security Server owner change requests is enabled, the request is approved automatically.
 Therefore, the request moves directly to Approved state.

 ## 6.2 Deletion Requests

-Deleted requests is submitted through a security server or formalized in the Central Server.
+Deleted requests is submitted through a Security Server or formalized in the Central Server.

 Deletion requests are
 - authentication certificate deletion request (see Section 8.4);
-- security server client deletion request (see Section 7.6).
+- Security Server client deletion request (see Section 7.6).

+## 6.3 Address change request

+Address change request is submitted from security to change its address.
+The request does not require any additional approvals on Central Server.

-## 6.3 Viewing the Management Request Details
+## 6.4 Viewing the Management Request Details

 Access rights: Registration Officer